Changes

 Goal setting can be a joint project between teacher and student

-the goal.
-In group work or cooperative learning, Bennis and
+goal.
+In group work or cooperative learning, Bennis and Nanus'

-Each member of a group or team takes a role based on individual
+of a group or team takes a role based on individual strengths.

-strengths.
-If the group has identified their own personal strengths,
+If the group has identified their own personal strengths, there

-there will again be ownership of the goals and work.
-By helping
+will again be ownership of the goals and work.
+By helping each

-each other work towards a goal, the students feel the sense
+other work towards a goal, the students feel the sense of community,

-of community, Bennis and Nanus' third dimension, where there
+Bennis and Nanus' third dimension, where there is interaction

-is interaction and dependent relationships.
-The students in
+and dependent relationships.
+The students in this community build

 A